 How much insurance can I select?

 You can choose coverage from $1,000 to $15,000 per month depending upon your age needs and requirements.
 Plus, benefits can be paid directly to you for up to 24 months for each total disability due to injury or sickness.
 Successive periods of disability are considered one unless due to unrelated causes or separated by a return to work of 90 days.
 For any total disability period of less than one month, your plan benefits will be pro-rated.
 There are two plan designs available to you.
-Plan A comes with a 14-day elimination period while Plan B has a 30-day elimination period.
-An elimination or waiting period means the number of consecutive days at the beginning of a period of disability during which you must be totally disabled; for which no benefits are payable; and which must elapse before benefits start.
+Plan A comes with a 14-day waiting period while Plan B has a 30-day waiting period.
+A waiting period means the number of consecutive days at the beginning of a period of disability during which you must be totally disabled; for which no benefits are payable; and which must elapse before benefits start.

 Please refer to the Benefits and Rates Chart provided in the brochure to review benefit levels and rates for your age group.